Bed Smart 101

 Air Mattress: A bed filled with air.
 It provides varied firmness levels by adjusting air pressure, perfect for temporary sleeping arrangements.

-Hybrid: A blend of innerspring coils and foam layers.
-This bed provides a balance of support from coils with foam comfort.
+Hybrid: A blend of different technologies including: innerspring coils, latex, and/or foam layers.
+This bed provides a balance of support from coils with foam for comfort.

 Latex: A bed made from natural or synthetic rubber.
-Known for its elasticity, it offers a unique balance of support and comfort.
+Known for its durability, it offers a unique balance of support and comfort.

 Memory Foam: A bed made from viscoelastic foam.
-It contours to your body shape, providing pressure relief and comfort during sleep.
+It contours to your body shape, providing pressure relief and support no matter your body shape or sleeping style preference.

 RV Mattress: Specifically designed for campers or recreational vehicles.
 It’s often more compact but still offers comfort for on-the-road sleeping.